femix300/Fix_My_Code_Challenge/0x00-challenge/README.md

 3-user.py
 I fixed the bug by changing self._password in line 43 to self.__password and also using a .lower() instead in line 57

+4-delete_dnodeint/
+Fixed the logic of deleting a node in the file 4-delete_dnodeint